tonykipkemboi/5090-gpu-tracker/README.md

 ## Notes

+- **Demo Purpose**: This application was built by Tony Kipkemboi as a rapid prototype during a lunch break while serving as a guest speaker at Harvard Kennedy School.
+It demonstrates AI-assisted development capabilities and showcases how quickly functional applications can be created with modern tools.
-- The web scraper is configured for demonstration purposes and may require adjustments based on changes to retailer websites
+- The web scraper is configured for demonstration purposes and may require adjustments based on changes to retailer websites.
-- This application is for personal use only.
+- This application is for educational purposes only.
 Be sure to respect the terms of service of the websites you are scraping.
-- This application is configured to track NVIDIA RTX 5090 GPUs
+- The NVIDIA RTX 5090 is a fictional GPU used for this demo (as of 2024, the latest consumer GPU is the 4090 series).
+- This project serves as an example of what can be accomplished in a short time frame with AI assistance.

 ## License